Mercury13/unicodia/Font-Source/Egyptian2/README.md

 1. After loading Unikemet.txt run file filter_unikemet.bat
 2. Check what changed in Unisesh.txt.
 That’s some random ID and JSesh ID.
 Changed → something really big happened.
+3. In rationale.txt there are a few chars I found for myself.
+Have they landed to the same or different code point?
-3. Then check sample images (using delta code charts).
+4. Then check sample images (using delta code charts).
-4. Then descriptions (using Unikemet changes)
+5. Then descriptions (using Unikemet changes)

 Check = what changed?
 Is the character original or redrawn?
 Can we find something in JSesh base?
 Maybe revert to JSesh’s image?